2026 Vault Rankings

 About Kilpatrick

-Established through a merger between Atlanta-based Kilpatrick Stockton and Bay Area-based Townsend and Townsend and Crew in 2011, Kilpatrick is home to more than 670 attorneys practicing from coast-to-coast and on several continents.
-The firm’s performance is particularly strong in the contexts of IP litigation, infrastructure, business law, and financial dealings.
+Established through a merger between Atlanta-based Kilpatrick Stockton and Bay Area-based Townsend and Townsend and Crew in 2011, Kilpatrick is home to more than 670 attorneys practicing from coast to coast and on several continents.
+The firm’s performance is particularly strong in the contexts of intellectual property (IP) litigation, infrastructure, business law, and financial dealings.

-A regular in the top 20 of Vault’s Intellectual Property & IP Litigation rankings, Kilpatrick is a legal powerhouse.
+A regular in the top 20 of Vault’s Intellectual Property/IP Litigation rankings, Kilpatrick is a legal powerhouse.
 The firm has more than 300 IP attorneys focused on advertising, copyright, patents, trade secrets, and trademarks, and their track record is impressive.
-Kilpatrick attorneys have worked on more than 29,000 patent applications across the globe and more than 117,000 trademark applications and registrations.
-In the past five years, the firm has argued over 50 appeals before the Federal Circuit, handled over 550 IP disputes in the Federal District Court (and seven before the ITC), and filed 175 proceedings before the PTAB and over 1,200 before the TTAB.
-The firm’s work depends on a multidisciplinary approach based on the application of its attorneys’ knowledge of licensing, joint ventures, M&A, and other areas to IP matters.
+Kilpatrick attorneys have managed more than 28,000 patent applications across the globe and more than 109,000 trademark registrations and applications worldwide.
+Since 2020, the firm has argued over 50 appeals before the Federal Circuit, handled over 320 IP disputes in the Federal District Court (and six before the International Trade Commission), and filed 120 proceedings before the Patent Trial and Appeal Board and over 1,200 before the Trademark Trial and Appeal Board.
+The firm’s work depends on a multidisciplinary approach based on the application of its attorneys’ knowledge of licensing, joint ventures, M&A, and other areas related to IP matters.

 Making an Impact

-Kilpatrick’s commitment to active citizenship enables its team members to drive positive change in community leadership, diversity and inclusion, philanthropy, pro bono, volunteerism, and sustainability, while advancing firm values and fostering corporate, nonprofit, and school partnerships.
+Kilpatrick’s commitment to active citizenship enables its team members to drive positive change in community leadership, inclusion, philanthropy, pro bono, volunteerism, and sustainability, while advancing firm values and fostering corporate, nonprofit, and school partnerships.
 Some of its inclusion efforts include resource groups, implicit bias training, cultural celebrations, and firmwide conversations around current societal and workplace issues.
-The firm supports year-round educational programs and law school preparation programs for college and high school students in its 18 United States locations.
+The firm supports year-round educational programs and law school preparation programs for college and high school students in its 19 U.S. locations.

 News & Awards

 - Cobell v.
 Babbit, Cobell v.
-Salazar : Filed in 1996 and settled in 2010, the $3.4 billion payment for mishandling Native Americans lands and accounts was the largest settlement ever against the U.S. government.
+Salazar: Filed in 1996 and settled in 2010, the $3.4 billion payment for mishandling Native American lands and accounts was the largest settlement ever against the U.S. government.

 - Smith v.
 Morton Thiokol Inc.: A lawsuit on behalf of the family of Michael J. Smith, the space shuttle Challenger pilot who died in its 1986 explosion, asked for actual and punitive damages of $1.5 billion.
 The suit was settled for an undisclosed sum.